vkakerbeck/tbp.monty/docs/how-monty-works/open-questions.md

 - How are the recognized?

 ## Object Models
 - Where do we have a model of general physics?
-Does every LM know about this?
+Can every LM learn the basic physics necessary for the objects it models (e.g. fluid-like behavior in some, cloth-like behavior in others)?
+Or are some LMs more specialized for this?

 ## Object Transformations